phnmnl/workflow-demo/README.md

 $ git push
 ```

-###Continous integration with Jenkins
+###Continuous integration with Jenkins

-[Jenkins](https://wiki.jenkins-ci.org/display/JENKINS/Meet+Jenkins) is a convenient Continous Integration (CI) tool that can be used to automate Docker builds.
+[Jenkins](https://wiki.jenkins-ci.org/display/JENKINS/Meet+Jenkins) is a convenient Continuous Integration (CI) tool that can be used to automate Docker builds.
 A typical use case is to share the Docker context of your appliance on GitHub, and to configure Jenkins to trigger a build every time there is a change on your master branch.
 Furthermore, Jenkins can automatically push the built images on DockerHub, so that your users can run them out-of-the-box.

 In the VM image that we provided in the prerequisites section, there is a Jenkins server running on [http://localhost:8080/](http://localhost:8080/).